 - 2. Select C-867 in the field for controller selection. - 3.
 Select the RS-232 tab on the right-hand side of the window. - 4.
-In the COM Port field, select the COM port of the PC to which you have connected the C-867. - 5.
-In the Baudrate field, set the value which is set with DIP switches 5 and 6 of the C-867.
+In the COM Port field, select the COM port of the PC to which you have connected the C-867. - In the Baudrate field, set the value that is set for the C-867.
 This adapts the baud rate of the PC to the baud rate of the C-867. - 6.
 Click Connect to establish communication.

 If communication was established successfully, PIMikroMove guides you through the configuration of the C-867 for the connected positioner; see "Starting Motion" (p.
-74).
+80).

-6.4.2 Establishing Communication via the USB Interface
+6.3.2 Establishing Communication via the USB Interface